alexg16/it-learning/README.md

 # it-learning

-## Collection of web links to IT learning topics
+## Collection of web links to IT learning topics from web